openkfw/TruBudget/doc/tutorials/contribute/Contributor-Guide.md

 Before checking in, you should always run the end-to-end test which explores / tests the whole functionality of the application.

+To run end-to-end tests you have to first run [provisioning](#provisioning-optional).

 ```bash
 cd frontend
 npm install